peturingi/openhab-docs/concepts/index.md

 ![thing-devices-1](images/thing-devices-1.png)

 The actuator is a Thing that might be installed in an electrical cabinet.
-It has a physical address and it must be configured in order to be used (remember the physical view introduced at the beginning of this article).
+It must be configured in order to be used.

 In order for the user to control the two lights, he or she accesses the capability of the actuator Thing (turning on and off two separate lights) through two Channels, that are Linked to two switch Items presented to the user through a user interface.